genderkit/genderkit/_resources/surgery.md

 {% include iconlist iconlist="surgery1" %}

 There is a considerable wait to access medical support from the NHS.
-If you have a [formal diagnosis]({% link _articles/formal-diagnosis.md %}), you can pay for these surgeries yourself, which can mean a shorter wait.
+If you have a [formal diagnosis]({% link _articles/formal-diagnosis.md %}), you can [pay for these surgeries yourself]({% link _resources/private-surgery.md %}), which can mean a shorter wait.

-The following surgeries are not normally funded by the NHS gender pathway:
+The following surgeries are not normally funded by the NHS gender pathway, but gender services can write to your GP to ask they refer you:

 {% include iconlist iconlist="surgery2" %}

+These surgeries are not normally funded by the NHS:

+{% include iconlist iconlist="surgery3" %}

-While funding for these surgeries is not normally provided by the NHS gender services, approval for funding can sometimes be given on an individual basis.
+Approval for funding for these surgeries is very occasionally given on an individual basis.

 ### How do I choose a surgical team?